mrisher/smtp-sts/mta-sts.md

 1&1 Mail & Media Development & Technology GmbH
 markus.laber (at) 1und1 (dot de)

-# Appendix 1: Domain Owner MTA-STS example record
+# Appendix 1: MTA-STS example record & policy

-## Example 1

 The owner of `example.com` wishes to begin using MTA-STS with a policy that will solicit reports from receivers without affecting how the messages are